petsc/petsc/doc/faq/index.rst

 Please contact Apple at https://www.apple.com/feedback/ and urge them to bundle gfortran with future versions of Xcode.

-How Can I Find The URL Locations Of The Packages You Install Using ``--download-PACKAGE``?
+How can I find the URL locations of the packages you install using ``--download-PACKAGE``?
 ------------------------------------------------------------------------------------------

 .. code-block:: console

    > grep "self.download " $PETSC_DIR/config/BuildSystem/config/packages/*.py

-How To Fix The Problem: PETSc Was Configured With One MPICH (Or Open MPI) ``mpi.h`` Version But Now Appears To Be Compiling Using A Different MPICH (Or Open MPI) ``mpi.h`` Version
+How to fix the problem: PETSc was configured with one MPICH (or OpenMPI) ``mpi.h`` version but now appears to be compiling using a different MPICH (or OpenMPI) ``mpi.h`` version
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This happens for generally one of two reasons: